Cpanthony05/Real-Time-Traffic-Monitoring-System/README.md

     Supports interactive commands to navigate the map or report hazards.

 ## Protocol Commands
-    Action - where_to? - Requests a list of adjacent streets from the current position. go_to <street> - Moves the vehicle to a connected street and updates the local speed limit. speed <value> - Manually updates the vehicle speed. incident - Reports an accident on the current street to all participants.
+    where_to? - Requests a list of adjacent streets from the current position. go_to <street> - Moves the vehicle to a connected street and updates the local speed limit. speed <value> - Manually updates the vehicle speed. incident - Reports an accident on the current street to all participants.